-An extra doctor visit may help prevent rehospitalization of kidney failure patientsMay 8th, 2014 in Diseases, Conditions, Syndromes /
+An extra doctor visit may help prevent rehospitalization of kidney failure patientsMay 8, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 More frequent face-to-face physician visits in the month following hospital discharge may help reduce a kidney failure patient's chances of needing to be sent back to the hospital.
 That's the conclusion of a study appearing in an upcoming issue of the Journal of the American Society of Nephrology (JASN).
 The study also found that closer outpatient monitoring of kidney failure patients following hospital discharge could cut health care costs significantly.